hikeventures/hikeventures.github.io/_posts/events/2018-06-21-Jetboil-Flash-Millijoule.markdown

 The sound is decreasing right so now it's it's got a nice simmer on that so you can not burn you don't burn anything it's a nice nice cooking experience.

 So those are our our Jetboil.
-So you got our Zip Flash which is non regulated those are our core staple items good boiling water backpacking our Mo family, micromo, mightymo, sumo, minimo.
+So you got our Zip Flash which is non regulated those are our core staple items good boiling water backpacking our Mo family, <a rel="noflollow" href="https://amzn.to/2I7ac3H">micromo</a>, <a rel="nofollow" href="https://amzn.to/2Mcqawb">mightymo</a>, <a href="https://amzn.to/2MIlcrK">sumo</a>, <a rel="nofollow" href="https://amzn.to/2MbEHIp">minimo</a>.

 You can cook and pack out and then you got our joule, millijoule and regular joule for the higher altitude group food.